 We consume these stories like entertainment.
 We binge them.
 We debate them.
 But we too often forget that the people involved are not characters; they’re real people.
 They have families.
 They have mental health struggles.
 They carry scars that don’t fade when the camera shuts off or when people get bored and the algorithm moves on.

-And for creators and journalists, this is a watershed moment: for us, this means holding ourselves to a higher standard.
+This is a watershed moment: it means holding ourselves to a higher standard.
 It means drawing ethical lines.
-It means asking ourselves hard questions before we hit “upload” or “go live.”
+It means asking ourselves hard questions before we hit upload or go live.
+The stories we tell are not ours alone.

-Here’s what I’ve learned from being on the receiving end of online abuse, an increasing problem for women, and what I’d offer to anyone, Lauren included, going through it:
+Here’s what I’ve learned from being on the receiving end of online abuse, and what I’d offer to anyone, Lauren included, going through it now.

-Lauren’s livestream was more than just a marathon of storytelling; it was a reminder of how blurry the line between public and private has become, and how easily human beings are devolved into “content.”
+Lauren’s livestream was more than a marathon of storytelling.
+It was a reminder of how blurry the line between public and private has become, and how easily human beings are reduced to content.

-Many people can relate to the pain, especially if they’ve lived a version of it, even as a smaller creator targeted by someone with more power, albeit undeserved.
-And in these stories, the same truth holds: what’s happening isn’t entertainment.
+I relate to her pain because I’ve lived a version of it, as a smaller creator targeted by someone with more power, albeit undeserved.
+And in both of our stories, the same truth holds: what’s happening isn’t entertainment.
 It’s not drama.
-It’s not “tea.”
+It’s not tea.

 It’s trauma, and it deserves to be treated with seriousness and empathy.

-If you’re in the middle of a bad actor’s campaign, know this: you’re not alone.
-Whether you’re the one with the platform or the one they’re trying to silence, there’s a whole community who understand and who are still standing.
+If you’re in the middle of a harassment campaign, know this: you’re not alone.
+Whether you’re the one with the platform or the one they’re trying to silence, there’s a whole community of us who understand and who are still standing.